"Yes! That's what I have: a high need baby! This is great! I'm not alone in this world!"

 And if he wasn't in motion himself, he would require me being it so; hence his being carried on my shoulder!

 According to Dr. Sears, a high need baby may be seen as hyperactive.
 This is not meant as if to suggest that something is wrong.
-A high need baby is just very active mentally and physically.
+This 'type' of baby is just very active mentally and physically.
 To borrow a terminology from the Dr. Sears, their minds are like race cars and their bodies, tense like springs.

 This 'hyperactivity' also means that a high need baby often has difficulties calming down alone and therefore needs more help to relax.